baldurk/renderdoc/docs/in_application_api.rst

     It is advised to call this function twice - first to obtain ``pathlength`` so that sufficient space can be allocated.
 Then again to actually retrieve the path.

-The path follows the template set in :cpp:func:`SetLogFilePathTemplate` so it may not be an absolute path.
+The path follows the template set in :cpp:func:`SetCaptureFilePathTemplate` so it may not be an absolute path.

 .. cpp:function:: void TriggerCapture()